egumasa/engagement-annotation-project/docs/2_Part1_Understanding_Engagement.md

 - _Tickner has **claimed** that_ regardless of the result, the royal commission was a waste of money and he would proceed with a separate inquiry into the issue headed by Justice Jane Matthews.
 - _**In Wong’s study**_, another ‘‘geographical imagination’’ of Lucky Plaza is the view that it is a place where the Filipino maids get to know their ‘boyfriends’.
 - **Chomsky’s belief** that language is for individuals rather than groups .
+- In response to Jackson 's **assertion** that African Americans had progressed a lot in eighty odd years, Young **interrupted** him again and **informed** him, "we are not going to wait eighty more years, I will tell you that."

 In some cases, the author can present the idea without specifying the sources (but still present it as something they hear about).
 - _It is **said** that_ he lied about his age as he grew older …